 5) They directly link to a check out page.

 I knew better and I still tried to pull direct linking off several times.
 Each time it’s failed.
 People simply don’t buy right away in 99% of cases.
 Always lead them to a quality page that reviews whatever you’re selling before you actually send them off through your promotional link and make sure your review is good.
-Tips on that here.
+Get tips on how to write a good product review here.

 4) They don’t understand that affiliate marketing is an actual, long term business and treat it like it’s short term.